 For robust mean estimation,~\cite{diakonikolas2019robust,lai2016agnostic} give the first polynomial-time algorithm with optimal (dimension-independent) error rates.
 Their results have been further improved and generalized by a number of works~\cite{balakrishnan2017computationally, diakonikolas2017being, diakonikolas2018robustly, diakonikolas2018list, hopkins2018mixture, steinhardt2018resilience, dong2019quantum, diakonikolas2019sever, cheng2019faster, diakonikolas2019efficient}.
 See~\cite{diakonikolas2019recent} for a complete survey.

 The first (computationally inefficient) estimator to obtain optimal confidence intervals for heavy-tailed distributions in high dimensions is given by~\cite{lugosi2019sub}; this construction was first made algorithmic by~\cite{hopkins2018mean}, using the Sum-of-Squares method.
-Later works~\cite{cherapanamjeri2019fast,lecue2019robust, lei2019fast} significantly improve the run-time, with the fastest known to be $\widetilde O(n^2d)$.
+Later works~\cite{cherapanamjeri2019fast,lecue2019robust, lei2019fast} significantly improve the run-time: the fastest known algorithm runs in time $\widetilde O(n^2d)$.

 Analyses of the \textsc{Filter} algorithm are scattered around the literature~\cite{diakonikolas2019robust,li2018principled,diakonikolas2017being,diakonikolas2019recent}.
 The variant of \textsc{Filter} we present here is based on a soft downweighting procedure first proposed by~\cite{steinhardt2018robust}.
 However, no prior work analyzes \textsc{Filter} through the lens of regret minimization or points out a connection with the heavy-tailed setting.